What Is Purple In Spanish And Best Ways To Say It?

 Purpurino – Purpurine

-This word can mean purple in Spanish, but not the color itself.
+This word can mean purple in Spanish, but not the colour itself.
 It means something with different shades of purple.
 In a different sense, it can also mean a clear metal powder mixed with paint before it dries to make it look shiny.
 The feminine word Purpurina can also mean craft and decorating powder that looks like frosting, brilliantine, or glitter.

 Escarlata – Scarlet